ACCESS-NRI/ILAMB-workflow/ilamb_note.md

 ### 3.2.
 Set up a `config` file

-Now that we have data, we need to setup a file which the ILAMB package will use to initiate a benchmark study. we use a simple example from the ilamb toturial to explain the basical usage of the `config file`, and we will explain each variable which you can modify in detail in the `config file`
+Now that we have the data, we need to setup a `config` file which the `ilamb` package will use to initiate a benchmark study.

-There is such a file which comes with the software package in the demo directory called `sample.cfg`.
-Navigate to the demo directory and open this file or view it [online](https://github.com/rubisco-sfa/ILAMB/blob/master/src/ILAMB/data/sample.cfg).
-We also reproduce it here for the purpose of this tutorial:
+`ilamb` provides default config files [here](https://github.com/rubisco-sfa/ILAMB/tree/master/src/ILAMB/data).

+Below we explain both which variables you can define, but start by showing you the minimum setup from the [tutorial's](https://www.ilamb.org/doc/first_steps.html). `sample.cfg` [file](https://github.com/rubisco-sfa/ILAMB/blob/master/src/ILAMB/data/sample.cfg):

+#### Minimum configure file with a direct and a derived variable

 ```
 # This configure file specifies the variables

 [h1: Radiation and Energy Cycle]
-bgcolor  = "#FFECE6"

 [h2: Surface Upward SW Radiation]
 variable = "rsus"